 Thursday, June 7, 2012

 Karē (カレー), or curry, is something that surprises a lot of people about Japanese cuisine.
 When most people think of curry, they think of India.
 But karē, as the Japanese call it, is so ingrained in Japanese society, its considered a national dish.
-My boyfriend's favorite dish when we go to Mitsuwa's food court is Katsu-Karē (カツカレー), which is a pork cutlet with curry and rice.
+One of Mr. Mochi's favorite dishes when we go to Mitsuwa's food court is katsu-karē (カツカレー), which is a pork cutlet with curry and rice.

 "Umm... why does your karē have peas?
-Karē doesn't have peas?"
+Karē is supposed to have potatoes, carrots, and onions?"

 "Uhhh...
 I don't honestly know.
 When I think of homemade karē, I think of peas..."

-I asked my mother, and she said the exact same thing as me.
-Apparently my grandmother would always use peas, so my mom did, so I do.
-Honestly I think it's because frozen peas are cheap, good quality and easy, no peeling or cutting necessary, and my grandmother is very resourceful like that.
-Regardless, I thought this was kinda cool, how the way you cook lives on in your family.
+I asked my mother, and she said the exact same thing as me, when she thinks about homemade curry rice she thinks of peas.
+Apparently my grandmother would always use peas, so my mom did, and so I do.
+Honestly I think she used peas because frozen peas are cheap, good quality for a frozen veggie and easy, no peeling or cutting necessary, and my grandmother is very resourceful like that (I like to think of myself resourceful rather than lazy).
+Regardless, I thought this was interesting enough to share: the way you cook lives on in your family.

 This is one of the first hapa foods I can remember cooking.
-My mom would plunk a pot on the stove, put down a bag of peas, meat, and a roux block and tell me to just follow the instructions on the box as she went off to do something else.
-Even though it was written mostly in Japanese... thanks mom... lol! *I took a Japanese class recently, so I am getting better at reading the back of boxes!
+My mom would plunk a pot on the stove, put down a bag of peas, meat, and a roux block (always Golden Curry medium-hot for some reason) and tell me to just follow the instructions on the box as she went off to do something else.
+Even though in those days there wasn't any English instructions on the back of the boxes like there is now.
+Once I miscalculated and didn't add enough water in!

 what the block looks like